Canyonview Aquatic Center: East Pool

 The East Pool is the home pool of the Triton swimming and diving teams.
 It is 50 meters long and 25 yards wide, with five diving boards along the south edge and an adjacent hot tub.
 It features bleacher seating for 336 and lawn space for an additional 1,000 spectators.
 The pool entered the Guinness Book of World Records when 26 continuous hours of water polo were played there on April 7–8, 1989.

 Weight room and climbing center

 The 1850 square foot weight room is housed in the location of the original Canyonview pump, which was relocated with the construction of the West Pool.
 It primarily features lifting equipment chosen specifically for aquatic training.
 The southern part of the building houses the Outback Climbing Center.

 Notable events

 In 1996, 1999, and 2014, Canyonview hosted the NCAA Men's Water Polo Championship.
-In 2003, it hosted NCAA Women's Water Polo Championship.
+In 2003, it hosted the NCAA Women's Water Polo Championship.